usnistgov/REFPROP-docs/doc/DLL/legacy.rst

         :0: Use default and best methods, generally ancillary equations for pure fluids and splines (calculated from call to SATSPLN) for mixtures
         :11: Use Rackett technique to get density from T and P (value of kph and iprop ignored)
-        :12: Use initial guess equations of Lemmon from xxx
+        :12: Use initial guess equations of Lemmon
-        :13: xxx

         ``ierr`` flags